opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/cybersource/iFrame/README.md

 ![](images/cybersource-get-apikey.png)

-## Edit and Run the Postman Collection in the Postman App
+## Editing and Running the Postman Collection in the Postman App

    1. Import the two files at the same time to Postman.